Molkobain/itop-caselogs-toggler/README.md

 ### Compatibility
 Compatible with iTop 2.4+

+### Dependencies
+* Module `molkobain-handy-framework/1.0.0`

+*Note: All dependencies are included in the `dist/` folder, so all you need to do is follow the installation section below.*

 ### Installation
 * Unzip the extension
 * Copy the ``dist/molkobain-caselogs-toggler`` folder under ``<PATH_TO_ITOP>/extensions`` folder of your iTop